Garrett Cooper Player Props: Marlins vs. Tigers

-The Miami Marlins, including Garrett Cooper (.282 slugging percentage in past 10 games, including no home run), battle starter Reese Olson and the Detroit Tigers at LoanDepot park, Friday at 6:40 PM ET.
+On Saturday, Garrett Cooper (.282 slugging percentage in past 10 games, with no home runs) and the Miami Marlins face the Detroit Tigers, whose starting pitcher will be Beau Brieske.
+First pitch is at 4:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Rays.
+He had a hitless showing in his previous game (0-for-4) against the Rays.

 Garrett Cooper Game Info & Props vs. the Tigers